-- Develop a Proposed Action that reflects current conditions, fully integrated operations of all CVP and SWP Divisions, incorporates new planned facilities, and includes a suite of actions to meet the requirements of ESA Sections 7(a)(1) and 7(a)(2), ensure compliance with the Magnuson-Stevens Fishery Conservation and Management Act, and facilitate requests for CESA authorization. - Prepare a BA using peer-reviewed, and/or best available scientific and commercial data, in a timely manner; - Prepare a single joint BiOp or closely coordinated BiOps using peer-reviewed and/or best available scientific and commercial data, in a timely manner. - Provide analyses regarding potential effects of the Proposed Action to federally-listed and certain proposed species and their designated or proposed critical habitats. - Evaluate the Proposed Action and alternatives in compliance with NEPA through preparation of an environmental impact statement (EIS).
+- Explore potential alternative approaches to operate the CVP and SWP for all Project purposes. - Develop a Proposed Action that reflects current conditions, fully integrated operations of all CVP and SWP Divisions, incorporates new planned facilities, as may be necessary and appropriate and includes a suite of actions to meet the requirements of ESA Sections 7(a)(1) and 7(a)(2), ensure compliance with the Magnuson-Stevens Fishery Conservation and Management Act, and facilitate requests for CESA authorization. - Prepare a BA using peer-reviewed, and/or best available scientific and commercial data, in a timely manner; - Provide analyses regarding potential effects of the Proposed Action to federally-listed species and certain proposed species and their designated or proposed critical habitats.
+Per 50 CFR 402.10(a), each Federal agency shall confer with the Service(s) on any action which is likely to jeopardize the continued existence of any proposed species or result in the destruction or adverse modification of proposed critical habitat.
+The conference can be informal, through meetings and discussions, or formal, in writing.

+- Evaluate the Proposed Action and alternatives in compliance with NEPA through preparation of an environmental impact statement (EIS).